wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/transaction.md

 ```

-In case of a success, invoke script function `tellme` in testnet account `3N27HUMt4ddx2X7foQwZRmpFzg5PSzLrUgU`.
+In case of a success, callable function `tellme` of Testnet account `3N27HUMt4ddx2X7foQwZRmpFzg5PSzLrUgU` will be invoked.